strawstack/TheFourTempers/README.md

 # Todo

-- [ ] When numbers animate, have them quickly move across the x-axis, and move at a constant rate in the y direction.
+- [ ] Some numbers have behaviours (see below for details)

-- [ ] Some numbers have behaviours
+- [x] When numbers animate, have them quickly move across the x-axis, and move at a constant rate in the y direction.
 - [x] Implement precise animations
     - Numbers get sent to bin
     - Four tempers pop up 0.2s